FOSSEE/st-scripts/multiple_plots/script.rst

 ..
 R34

-This brings us to the end of another session.let's revise quickly what we have learnt today,
+This brings us to the end of this tutorial.In this tutorial,we have learnt to,

- 1. to draw multiple plots which are overlaid.
+ 1. Draw multiple plots which are overlaid.
- #. to use the figure command.
+ #.
+Use the figure command.
- #. to use the legend command.
+ #.
+Use the legend command.
- #. to switch between the plots and perform some operations on each
+ #.
+Switch between the plots and perform some operations on each
     of them like saving the plots.
- #. to create subplots and to switch between them.
+ #.
+Create subplots and to switch between them.

 ..
 L35